JTatum95/JTatum95.github.io/README.md

 This blog was designed to have hands-on experience with WordPress and is not actually used beyond practice.
 I made this website from a default WordPress template that I customized.

 ### [This Page](JTatum95.github.io) - Jekyll
-This website was designed using Jekyll and GitHub Pages default theme "Tactile".
+This website was designed using Jekyll and GitHub Pages default theme "Cayman".